Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 Site Owner’s Goal:
 To provide inspiration for the viewer and display a gallery of photos showing different styles and designs in diverse locations.
 Also promotes a photography business and allows for the viewer to get in touch and book an appointment.

+User stories:
+"As a visiting user, I would like to view the work of the photographer and gain inspiration" "I would like to contact the photographer and I would like to gain ideas from the work they publish"

 Potential features: